KieranMcCormick/BeagleBoop-Game/README.md

 - note - The latest version can only be ran from root directory

-1. Build project to your public folder
+1. Build project to your public folder by running

+`# make`

 2. Copy the executable `gameTest`, audio folder `audio`, and config file `name.txt` to the targets ~/